Crypto Taxes in the United Kingdom

 - Negligible value claims

 Looking to learn more about cryptocurrency taxes?
 Get help with cryptocurrency tax.

 The HMRC (Her Majesty's Revenue and Customs) has released fairly comprehensive guidelines for filing taxes on cryptocurrency in the U.K..
 The tax regulations cover crypto trading, payments, income, mining, gifts, and business activity.
-The tax deadline for paper filing is 31 October 2020 and 31 January 2021 if filed online for the previous tax year ending on 5 April 2020.
+Be sure to check this site for this tax year's filing deadlines.

 The HMRC defines three types of crypto assets: exchange tokens (currency coins like bitcoin), utility tokens (tokens issued by a business with utility uses), and security tokens (tokens that represent a form of equity in a business).

 The report’s guidelines apply to all forms of crypto, but it also acknowledges that for utility and security tokens, “different tax treatment may need to be adopted.”
 However, they have not clarified yet that these different kinds of tokens are treated differently.

 Crypto is not considered currency or money but rather an asset.
 The HMRC recognizes that most individuals hold crypto as personal investment, and they will pay capital gains tax when they “dispose” of the crypto — see below.